For Your Information | For Sale | Donations |

 Tree Trimming

-the Christmas tree.
-We meet in the parish hall at 10AM to
+to decorate the Christmas tree.
+We meet in the parish hall

 St. Nicholas